FedRAMP/docs/tools/site/content/rev5/playbook/csp/authorization/agency-authorization-path.md

 - Select a 3PAO for the assessment.

-- Determine the federal agency’s approach for reviewing the authorization package as described below:
+- Determine the federal agency's approach for reviewing the authorization package as described below:

     1. **Just-In-Time Linear Approach:** Each FedRAMP deliverable builds upon another, starting with the SSP.
 The SSP and appendices, Security Assessment Plan (SAP), and Security Assessment Report (SAR) are completed in a linear fashion, obtaining feedback from the federal agency once each deliverable is produced.
-In turn, modifications are made to each deliverable based on the agency’s review.
+In turn, modifications are made to each deliverable based on the agency's review.
 Once the deliverable is finalized and accepted by the agency, work begins on the next deliverable.

     2. **All Deliverables Provided Simultaneously:** All FedRAMP deliverables (i.e., the SSP and appendices, SAP, SAR, Plan of Action and Milestones (POA&M) are completed and submitted to the agency at once.
 The agency reviews all deliverables together and works collaboratively with the CSP and 3PAO.

     !!! tip "Recommended Approach"

-        FedRAMP recommends the “Just-In-Time” approach, as it is a more iterative and agile approach that may prevent rework after 3PAO testing has occurred.
+        FedRAMP recommends the "Just-In-Time" approach, as it is a more iterative and agile approach that may prevent rework after 3PAO testing has occurred.

 - Work with your federal agency partner to complete an [in-process request (IPR)](https://fedramp.gov/resources/templates/FedRAMP-Agency-Authorization-In-Process-Request-Template.docx)